milkypostman/hl-sentence/README.md

 # Customizing the Face

-Highlighting is based on the `hl-sentence-face` which you can customize to make the face look the way you want.
+Highlighting is based on the `hl-sentence` face which you can customize to make the face look the way you want.
 I use this primarily in LaTeX mode where I enable `variable-pitch-mode`.
-So I customize my `variable-pitch` face foreground to be `gray60` and then make `hl-sentence-face` be `black`.
+So I customize my `variable-pitch` face foreground to be `gray60` and then make `hl-sentence` be `black`.
 Works nicely.

 # Credit